MSLNZ/pr-webpage-text/README.rst

 .. code-block:: text

    {
-     'text': string,    # the text to display in the web page 'size': integer,   # the font size (in px) 'refresh': float,  # how often the web browser will automatically refresh }
+     'text': string,    # the text to display on the web page 'size': integer,   # the font size (in px) of the text 'refresh': float,  # how often (in seconds) the web browser will automatically refresh }

 For a description of all supported command line arguments run